no-garlic/lyrical/README.md

  - Change order: Song -> Style -> Structure -> Hook -> Lyrics
  - Move hook page generation params into the database
  - Fix Previous button's for new flow

-## Todo
- - Structure: drag and drop not working to the last slot
  - Update layout so Save and Cancel appear to apply to the whole page
  - Implement Save and Cancel of Song Sections
  - Structure page can set song tags, and all song generation parameters